 How to book the “Fair fuel policy”?

-Why can the rental car fuel regulation full/empty be to your disadvantage?
+Why can the rental car fuel regulation “full/empty” be a disadvantage?

 Therefore, if you do not return the car or tank completely empty, you have given away petrol and money.
-Only choose this option if you can guarantee that you will use up all the fuel in the tank.
+Only choose this option if you know you will use up all the fuel in the tank.
 This is the only way you can save money with this rental car fuel regulation.

-Is the rental price with the rental car fair fuel regulation more expensive than the fuel regulation full/empty?
+Why is the rental price with the rental car full/empty regulation cheaper than the fair fuel regulation?